oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
 * Change /scratch/oradata/dbfiles/CATALOG based on your enviornment.
-* By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
+* By default, Oracle Globally Distributed Database setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
-* If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name catalog oracle/database:23.4.0-ee` to `--name catalog oracle/database:23.4.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
+* If you are planing to perform seed cloning to expedite the Oracle Globally Distributed Database setup using existing cold DB backup, you need to replace following `--name catalog oracle/database:23.4.0-ee` to `--name catalog oracle/database:23.4.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
   * In this case, /scratch/oradata/dbfiles/CATALOG must contain the DB backup and it must not be in zipped format.
 E.g. /scratch/oradata/dbfiles/CATALOG/SEEDCDB where SEEDCDB is the cold backup and contains datafiles and PDB.
   * If SELinux is enabled on podman host, then execute the following-
   ```bash